-A WordPress theme is how your site will look like.
+A WordPress theme is what your site will look like.
 There are a lot off free themes from which you can choose in function of what you like.
 My recommendation is to use Astra Theme because is Free, looks nice, is fast and can be customized.

 To install it go in the Appearance – Theme and click Add New from the top bar.
 After search by Astra and activate it as below:

 Now you have a theme for your site, you just need to customize it.
 You can check the documentation or Youtube where there are a lot of tutorials.

 After you have the theme installed you need some plugins to help you with various activities.
 To do this you go under Plugins – Add New and search for the below plugins:

 - SEO: Yoast SEO

 - Cache: WP Super Cache